dxw/playbook/src/user-research/choosing-and-using-research-methods.md

 ---
 title: Choosing and using research methods
 related_order: 70
-last_reviewed_at: 2024-01-29
+last_reviewed_at: 2024-01-29T11:17:41.859Z
 ---
 Our fourth research principle is to [be methodical, but not rigid](/user-research/#user-research-principles).
 At dxw, we don’t have a fixed set of approved research methods.
 But when we [plan our research](https://playbook.dxw.com/user-research/creating-and-using-research-plans/), we do need to choose appropriate methods for the context and apply them well.

 We prefer tried and trusted methods that can provide strong evidence and reliable answers to our questions, for the least time, effort and cost.

-And we want to make sure that the way we use these methods is [inclusive and accessible](/user-research/making-research-activities-inclusive-and-accessible/) for our participants and our colleagues.
+And we make sure to use these methods in ways that are [inclusive and accessible](/user-research/making-research-activities-inclusive-and-accessible/), and [safe for our participants and ourselves](/user-research/doing-research-safely/).

 We also consider a team’s level of experience with user research.
 So we may prefer simpler methods like interviews and usability testing that the team can easily understand and join in with.